 All you do is put all the frosting ingredients in your bowl at the same time.

-Put your mixer on low until all the powdered sugar is mixed in and then just mix until it’s creamy.
+Then mix it on low until all the powdered sugar is mixed in, and then just mix until it’s creamy.

 - 3 C Sugar